 The argument will mostly take place in the symmetric space $X$.
 For this reason we change our notation slightly, denoting maximal flats (previously $X_1$) by $F\sbs X$ and ``hyperplanes" (previously $X_2$) by $H\sbs X$.
 (Calling $H$ an hyperplane is misleading since its codimension is $p$.
 However, $H$ is the group preserving a hyperplane $P\sbs V$, so in that sense the name is perhaps reasonable.)
-When we write $V=P\op L$ and $V=U_1\op\cd\op U_p\op N$, we always assume the subspaces are as in (\ref{eqn:decomp}).

 Our approach is as follows. \begin{enumerate} \item For each $n\ge1$, we find collections $\{F_i\}_{1}^n$ and $\{H_i\}_1^n$ of flats and hyperplanes in $X$ so that the intersection matrix $(F_i\cdot H_j)$ is invertible.
 The groups $G_{F_i}, G_{H_i}$ (the analogues of $G_1,G_2$ before) will be defined over $\R$, but not necessarily defined over $\Q$. \item We explain why we can perturb $\{F_i\}$ (resp.\ $\{H_i\}$) so that they descend to compact (resp.\ properly embedded) submanifolds $\bar F_i,\bar H_i$ of $Y=\Ga\bs X$ for some $\Ga$.
 The proof of part (a) of Theorem \ref{thm:cycle} will then allow us to replace $\Ga$ by a finite-index subgroup so that the intersection matrix $(\bar F_i\cdot\bar H_j)$ is invertible.
 From this we conclude that the cycles $[\bar F_1],\ldots,[\bar F_n]$ are linearly independent. \end{enumerate}